R3Conclave/conclave-core-sdk/docs/docs/faq.md

    state of the calculation.
 2. It has no equivalent of SGX TCB recovery, meaning flaws permanently break the system.
 Prior versions of SEV have been rendered useless by the discovery of numerous fatal bugs in AMD's firmware.
-Although patches were made available there's no way to remotely detect if they are actually applied.
+Although patches were made available there was no way to remotely detect if they are actually applied, which made patching meaningless.

-Additionally, in SEV remote attestation is randomized, which means you can’t ask a remote host "what are you running".
+Additionally in SEV remote attestation is randomized, which means you can’t ask a remote host "what are you running".
 You are expected to know this already (because you set up the remote VM to begin with).
 This doesn't fit well with most obvious enclave APIs.

+AMD and Intel are in increasingly strong competition, and so we expect AMD to catch up with the SGX feature set in future.
+Additionally Intel are working on an SEV-equivalent feature for protecting entire (Linux) virtual machines from the host hardware.
+Conclave may add support for this at some point in the future as well.

-## Do you have plans to support ARM TrustZone?
+### Do you have plans to support ARM TrustZone?

 Not at this time.
 ARM TrustZone doesn't have any form of remote attestation support.
 It's meant for hardening mobile phone operating systems and supported use cases don't really go beyond that.

-## Can I print debug output to the console from my enclave?
-Conclave enclaves built for debug and simulation support output to the console from inside the enclave through the use of `System.out.println()`.
-Release builds of enclaves do not support printing to the console.
-Calling `System.out.println()` in release builds of enclaves is allowed but the output is discarded inside the enclave.
-This is to prevent accidental leakage of enclave state through the use of debug logging.
+ARM will likely enhance their CPUs to support remote attestation in future, and we will re-evaluate when such support ships.

+### Do you have plans to support AWS/Nitro?

+Nitro is the name Amazon uses to refer to in-house security technology on their custom servers that restricts access by AWS employees.
+It's not an enclave and Amazon must still be assumed to have access to all your data, institutionally, because they design and implement Nitro, thus you have only their assurance that there are no back doors or internally known weaknesses.

+As it's not an enclave we currently have no plans to support Nitro.

+### Why are you using Intel SGX versus mathematical techniques?

+Mathematically based secure multi-party computation and zero knowledge proofs are closely related and have similar tradeoffs/problems such as high complexity, low performance, difficult to use without intense dedicated training and not stable (i.e. the best known algorithms change frequently).

+SGX is relatively simple, high performance, much easier to use, and stable over time.

+However, we acknowledge the limits of relying on hardware based solutions and are interested in bringing easy to use circuit-based cryptographic algorithms to market one day.